+1 Description

-1 Description A Liner Building Type conceals a garage, or other large-scale faceless building such as a movie theater, or "big box" store designed for occupancy by retail, service, and/or office uses on the ground floor, with upper floors configured for retail, service, office, and/or residential uses.
+A Liner Building Type conceals a garage, or other large-scale faceless building such as a movie theater, or "big box" store designed for occupancy by retail, service, and/or office uses on the ground floor, with upper floors configured for retail, service, office, and/or residential uses.
 The access corridor, if applicable, is included in the minimum depth.

-2 Lot Size Width: 400-foot maximum Depth: 150-foot maximum
+2 Lot Size Width 400-foot maximum